cuita85202/openstack-minimal/README.md

 # Openstack Minimal Deployment

-This project includes automation scripts for a minimal deployment for OpenStack (Yoga release)

-  => You can see the full installation in this demo: https://www.youtube.com/watch?v=bKgNCKeTBiQ&t=26s

 ## Introduction
 OpenStack consists of several independent parts, named the OpenStack services, all those services should be installed in the order specified below: